oSoWoSo/disroot-howto/pages/02.tutorials/03.Email/03.Webmail/00.Migration/01.FAQ/docs.en.md

 In the same way that you usually access webmail.

 ## What will happen to my emails and contacts?
 All your emails and contacts will be automatically transferred into **Roundcube**.
-But if you experience any missing data, please contact support.
+Anyway, we strongly suggest you to backup your contacts.
+In this guide you can find how to do it.

 ## Can I switch back to the previous webmail?
 No, you cannot.